kviswanath-microsoft/azure-docs/articles/storage/common/shared-key-authorization-prevent.md

 ### Disallow Shared Key authorization to use Azure AD Conditional Access

 To protect an Azure Storage account with Azure AD [Conditional Access](../../active-directory/conditional-access/overview.md) policies, you must disallow Shared Key authorization for the storage account.

-### Transition Azure Files workloads

-Azure Storage supports Azure AD authorization for requests to blob, table and queue storage only.
-If you disallow authorization with Shared Key for a storage account, requests to Azure Files that use Shared Key authorization will fail.
-Because the Azure portal always uses Shared Key authorization to access file data, if you disallow authorization with Shared Key for the storage account, you will not be able to access Azure Files data in the Azure portal.

-Microsoft recommends that you either migrate any Azure Files data to a separate storage account before you disallow access to an account via Shared Key, or do not apply this setting to storage accounts that support Azure Files workloads.

 ## Identify storage accounts that allow Shared Key access